10 reasons to save money

-If you don’t have any yet, here are ten good reasons why you should start making savings now:
+If you don’t have any yet, here are ten good reasons why you should save money:

 2. It can give you choices.
-For example; you could choose private schools or hospitals should you be in a situation where you feel that is necessary.
+It depends how much you are able to save, but for example; maybe you could choose private tutors or hospitals should you be in a situation where you feel that is necessary.

 3. It means you are living within your means.
 By consistently under spending against your income, you will not get into a situation where you have unmanageable debts.

-4. Savings can buy you time.
+4. Save money so that you can take time out if needed.
 If you want to take a career break or reconsider the direction you are going in savings can support that.

 5. It can encourage you to think for yourself more.
 Rather than buying things every time a need arises, take time to think of alternatives to spending money.